alanng10/class-lang/Docue/Article/Compute/a.md

 ## Sub
 Set dest var with the value of two complement sub of sourceA var and sourceB var.
 Syntax: sub dest, sourceA, sourceB

+## Mul
+Set dest var with the value of unsigned mul of sourceA var and sourceB var.
+Syntax: mul dest, sourceA, sourceB